-- ▶ Reinforcing the necessary capacities for accreditation and quality assurance. - Making education and training more attractive and relevant for the labour market. - ▶ Creating structures for standards and procedures and finally. - Developing a base for futher communication, cooperation and trust between all the educational and training institutions in France and in the EU.
+- Reinforcing the necessary capacities for accreditation and quality assurance. - Creating structures for standards and procedures and finally. - > Developing a base for futher communication, cooperation and trust between all the educational and training institutions in France and in the EU.

 This report increased my understanding of the rich diversity that exists within the system of education and training in France, of dynamic interactions within and between public and private stakeholders, as well as the key policymakers and the numerous institutions and organisations which underpin education and training in France.